-By now everyone should have received their voter information Guide and vote-by-mail ballots for the 2020 California Primary election.
-You have until March 3, also known as “Super Tuesday”, to mail in or drop off your ballot or to vote in person at a vote center.
+By now everyone should have received their Voter Information Guide and Vote-By-Mail ballots for the 2020 California Primary election.
+You have until March 3, 2020, also known as “Super Tuesday”, to mail in or drop off your ballot or to vote in person at a vote center.
 As long as you live in Fresno County, you can vote at ANY of the 53 vote centers within Fresno County or drop off at ANY of the 43 ballot drop boxes in Fresno County.
-Below is a word-for-word copy of the Fresno County Elections Voters Choice website’s frequently asked questions and photos of materials that come with vote-by-mail ballots.
+Below is a word-for-word copy of the frequently asked questions from the Fresno County Elections Voters Choice website, as well as photos of the materials that come with vote-by-mail ballots.

 “What is the Voter’s Choice Act?